indrekru/spring-boot-2-oauth2-resource-server/README.md

 3. Run the `/oauth/token` POST request and get a access_token.
 4. Change the token value to the access_token in the other requests and all should be working.

+## Database

+It is what it is, mysql 5.7.
+But it can easily be switched out for Postgres or whatever you need.

 ## Password encryption

 Spring Security 5 drastically changed the way they store passwords,